-- Requirement: PSC 3A or above. - Application form can be downloaded at: www.eduhk.hk/clp. - Application for exemption can be submitted to CLE at any time, but no later than 31 July of the second year of study. - A certified true copy of the official PSC Result Slip must be submitted together with the application. - Non-Chinese speaking students may apply for Putonghua LER exemption.
+- Requirement: PSC 3A or above. - Application form can be downloaded at: www.eduhk.hk/clp. - Application for exemption can be submitted to CLE by the end of your second year of studies. - A certified true copy of the official PSC Result Slip must be submitted together with the application. - Non-Chinese speaking students may apply for Putonghua LER exemption.
 Please contact CLE for details and procedure.